 Loyola's Philosophy Department has produced a Rhodes Scholar, a British-Marshall Scholar, and most recently, a Davies-Jackson Scholar.
 All three chose to continue their studies of Philosophy in the United Kingdom.

 "What can I do with a degree in Philosophy?"
 The answer: "Just about anything."
 Philosophy majors consistently score among the highest in graduate school entrance exams, like the GRE and the LSAT.
 See for yourself by clicking here.
 In addition, our alumni have established impressive careers in law, medicine, government, education, business, and the arts.
-Take a look at some of our Philosophy Alumni Successes.

 Andrew Albert, a Philosophy major at Loyola, has won a prestigious Fulbright Summer Institute scholarship to study at Newcastle University.